ory/keto/docs/docs/cli/keto-check.md

 ```
   -f, --format string         Set the output format.
 One of table, json, and json-pretty. (default &#34;default&#34;)
   -h, --help                  help for check
-  -d, --max-depth int32       maximum depth of the tree (default 100)
+  -d, --max-depth int32       maximum depth of the search tree (default 0)
   -q, --quiet                 Be quiet with output printing.
       --read-remote string    Remote URL of the read API endpoint. (default &#34;127.0.0.1:4466&#34;)
       --write-remote string   Remote URL of the write API endpoint. (default &#34;127.0.0.1:4467&#34;)